 Do education Macs have any differences from regular Macs?

 No. The hardware is identical.
-You get the same MacBook Neo with the same warranty and support.
+You get the same 8GB MacBook Neo with the same warranty and support — for what to expect from that memory ceiling day-to-day, see is 8GB RAM enough?.
 The only difference is the price you paid.

 Can I use education pricing and then return the Mac?